Environmental manager: job description

 - ensuring compliance with environmental legislation

-- auditing, analysing and collating environmental performance data and reporting information to internal staff, clients and regulatory bodies
+- assessing, analysing and collating environmental performance data and reporting information to internal staff, clients and regulatory bodies

 - managing environmental strategy budgets